BJReplay/caddy-crowdsec-cf-dns/README.md

 Dependabot should rebuild if any of the modules change, and push to Docker.

 Docker tag is currently always latest, but if I can figure out how to combine versions from various components, might update it.

+Subscribe to Pull Requests to know when there is a new dependabot pull request and therefore a new build being pushed to Docker Hub.